 - Did this student press the Begin Assessment button, save their work, but fail to successfully submit the assessment via the Submit for Grading button on the Assessment Submission Warning screen?

 - Is this the student's first submission attempt?

 If all four conditions above are true, the system will automatically submit the student’s saved assessment.
 The submission data will be available to instructors on the Total Scores screen after an hour past the latest acceptance date.

 Instructors can review all student submissions normally.
 Any assessments that were submitted via the automatic submission feature will be flagged on the Total Scores screen with the text AUTO-SUBMIT.
 All answers that were saved will be included in the student's automatic submission.

 Note: Timed assessments are automatically submitted when the timer expires, so you do not need to enable Autosubmit for a timed assessment.

 Why are some assessments still listed In Progress?

-You might still see In Progress assessments after the latest acceptance date if:
+You might still see In Progress assessments after waiting until an hour after the latest acceptance date if:

 - The assessment allowed multiple submissions, or a student was allowed to retake the assessment.
 A student who already submitted the assessment started a new submission but did not complete it.
 The Automatic Submission process will only submit a student's assessment if they do not have any previous submissions already recorded for that exam.
 This prevents previous, already successful, submissions from being overwritten by an automatic submission.